 Sometimes the easiest way to fill a role is by asking around.
 Business owners might know other people in the field who know someone suitable.
 Being the friend or associate of a company manager might just land you an excellent role.

 This is why the importance of business contact is often stressed.
-Knowing people in high places pays off when they know a lucrative role that needs to be filled.
+Knowing people in high places pay off when they know a lucrative role that needs to be filled.

 4. Social Media

 Nowadays, many employers turn to social media for recruiting.
 In fact, 70% of hiring managers claim to have found success in recruiting through social media.
-It’s particularly useful in find in people who aren’t actively searching for jobs.
+It’s particularly useful to find people who aren’t actively searching for jobs.
 A diamond in the rough may be discovered through social networks.